-There’s are difference with the seat ad well.
+There’s a difference with the seat as well.
 It’s wider, more durable and structured in a better way.
 This makes it last up to 15kg while with the one it was less.

 The Silver Cross 2020 Jet version weighs a little bit more than the previous model which was 5.8kg and that’s a downgrade.
 The dimensions are basically the same.
 The height is less when folded for the 2019 version.

 Lastly, you have car seats.
 The 2020 version, needs new adapters but can use the same car seat models.

 These new adapters make it easier to attach the car seat and make it sturdier, but it does not fit the 2019 version.
 This is also a nice update, although it might not be noticeable for many.

 There are more pros than cons with the 2020 version which makes it much better.